 Figure 1.
 What is where?
 This example is just hardware, you also need to keep track of software, plus cloud and network infrastructure.
 And just to make it more fun, the definition of device is expanding exponentially.

 The new model requires a machine-centric approach, and that implies an automation-driven model.
 There are too many assets that are too critical or have a zero margin of error (for example, a pacemaker or the steering component of a self-driving car) to have humans in the loop.
-This requires a new model of IT Asset Management, one that is fully automated, holistic, and integrated across hardware, software, cloud, and networks.
+This requires a new model of asset orchestration across all IT elements within the enterprise, one that is fully automated, holistic, and integrated across hardware, software, cloud, and networks.
 In other words, a solution that maps to how people actually use the technology on a day to day basis.

 Number two: Digital Transformation